Home

 Lay of the Land

-Turks and Caicos consists of 40 different islands and cayes, 8 of which are inhabited.
+Turks and Caicos consists of 40 different islands and cayes, only 8 of which are inhabited.
 The chain is comprised of two groups of islands separated by the 22 mile wide Columbus Passage.

 This deep passage is a major transit line for migrating spotted eagle rays, manta rays, turtles and dolphins.
-On the West side of the passage are the Caicos group: West Caicos, Providenciales, North Caicos, Middle Caicos, East Caicos and South Caicos.
+On the West side of the passage is the Caicos group: West Caicos, Providenciales, North Caicos, Middle Caicos, East Caicos and South Caicos.

 Most of the islands are relatively flat and surrounded by shallow sandy flats.
 The islands themselves have many marshes and mangrove swamps which attract birds such as great blue herons, flamingos, osprey, pelicans, boobies and other water birds.